Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> If you don't like something change it; if you can't change it, change the way you think about it.
+> If you practiced for the day, then you have won.
+If you were lazy for the day, then you have lost.

 <!-- QUOTE_END -->